How to turn farmers from price takers to price makersJanuary 4, 2023 | By Deborah Lynn Blumberg

 Farm Pass is part of Mastercard’s Community Pass digital platform, which connects people in the most remote and underserved communities to service providers, including banks, schools, healthcare providers, governments and international development organizations.
 With no consistent identification or credentials, onboarding and servicing people in the paper-only world of digitally excluded individuals is manual, inefficient and expensive.

-In Africa, Farm Pass has already helped roughly 659,000 smallholder farmers access better prices and credit, with several million more users anticipated to join by the end of 2022 through partnerships with farmers’ organizations and agricultural co-ops.
-A new partnership signed last week with Ecobank will extend the program to its network of 33 countries across the continent.
+In Africa, Farm Pass has already helped nearly two million smallholder farmers access better prices and credit, with several million more users anticipated to join by the end of 2022 through partnerships with farmers’ organizations and agricultural co-ops.
+A new partnership signed in June with Ecobank will extend the program to its network of 33 countries across the continent.

-Now momentum is building in India, where about 277,000 farmers have already come aboard since the program debut late last year.
+Now momentum is building in India, where more than a million farmers have already come aboard since the program debut late 2021.

 One of the most successful of India’s Farm Pass partners is LEAF Farmer Network, also known as LFN.
 With Farm Pass, LFN not only can connects farmers to buyers; it is also digitizes harvest data to develop a financial profile for the farmer, and connects farmers with needed resources such as seeds and local farming best practices.